team-toast/Foundry/docs/Explainer Content/FAQ.md

 ## Doesn't the SEC have a major problem with ICOs?
 Our ICO is not open to US investors, qualified or otherwise.
 We block participation from aggressive jurisdictions.

+## How do I participate?
+You can head over to sale.foundrydao.com
+To participate you will need some Ether (Eth) for gas and DAI to purchase FRY with.

+## How do I get DAI?
+You can swap Ether for DAI on over at kyberswap.com

+## How do I get Ether?
+This depends on your jurisdiction.
+Most countries have very reputable crypto currency exchanges at this point.

 ## Where does the money go?
 The money goes into a treasury contract which will be owned by the FoundryDAO's governance contract.
 Initially this contract will be a simple multisig controlled by the creators of the DAO, but soon thereafter, once auditing of the v.1 smart contract is complete, will move entirely to the liquid democracy governance contract.
 This will place all funds raised under direct control of the FRY token holders themselves.